gjpopken/crud-blog-01/README.md

 - `styles/style.css`: CSS file for styling the web app.
 - `scripts/axios.js`: Axios library for handling HTTP requests.
 - `scripts/client.js`: Client-side JavaScript file for handling app functionality.
+- **Rich Text Editor:** Utilizes Quill.js for a dynamic and user-friendly writing experience.

-- External Libraries:
+## External Libraries

 - Bootstrap: Used for styling and modal functionalities.
+- Quill.js: Integrated for a feature-rich and customizable rich text editor.